Construction Updates

 • Please note that you may also see crew members performing survey work in select locations.

-The Rebuild By Design - Hudson River Project is a comprehensive urban storm water management program that takes a multi-faceted approach intended to address flooding from both major storm surge and high tide as well as from heavy rainfall events.
+The Hudson River Project is a comprehensive urban storm water management program that takes a multi-faceted approach intended to address flooding from both major storm surge and high tide as well as from heavy rainfall events.
 These events often occur individually, but can also occur together, increasing their impacts.
 The program includes four components: Resist, Delay, Store and Discharge.

 The NJDEP is implementing the Resist component of the project concept, while the City of Hoboken has and continues to lead efforts implementing the Delay, Store and Discharge components.
 This portion of construction is Phase II of the Resist component.
 Phase I included implementation of Sewer System Modifications (SSM) and was completed in July 2022.
 Phase II will include the construction of the Resist Alignment, a floodwall and levee system aimed to protect the Project Area from coastal flooding threats associated with storm surge.
 Construction for Phase II is beginning with the current test pitting work being described above.